rozkminiacz/CryptoList/README.md

 Custom views are extending some base and support view classes.

+I am not using Dagger or any dependency injection framework - dependencies are provided to classes manually.

 Databinding is used in each where view properties must be modified.

 Tests are created with KotlinTest, Mockito-Kotlin.

 ![Demo GIF](demo.gif)